When you combine a Boston Terrier with a Cocker Spaniel, you end up with a designer dog breed that goes by the name the Boston Spaniel.

 First-time dog owners typically find it hard to enforce this rule, but once you get the hang of it, there should be no issues whatsoever.

 On average, your Boston Spaniel will have to complete eight miles of walking on a weekly basis.
-On a daily basis, around 45 minutes of physical activity should do the trick.
+Daily, around 45 minutes of physical activity should do the trick.

 Boston Spaniel Health and Conditions